-From day trips, to long weekends, and week-long vacations; we’ve got you covered with all the essentials to pack for your next beach trip.
-So get some sun, hit the water, and explore all the beautiful beaches the US has to offer!
+From day trips, to long weekends, and week-long vacations; we’ve got you covered with all the beach essentials to pack for your next trip.
+So get some sun, hit the water, and explore a beautiful beach this year!

 We’ve written this guide based on a long weekend so scale the quantity of items listed up or down depending on your trip duration.

 Casual and light will be your go to clothing for a beach trip.
 One of the best parts of visiting a beach town is the laid back atmosphere, and that directly translates to the clothes you should pack.
 Unless you have a specific occasion there’s no need to bring anything formal.

 Remember to pack light-weight, breathable fabric whenever possible.
 Even for clothes you aren’t necessarily wearing on the beach, comfort is king when you’re relaxing in a beach town.